conda-forge/blog/posts/2020-12-22-year-in-review.rst

   recipes.
 - **Apple silicon support**: We added support for Apple silicon with our ``osx-arm64`` platform.
 This platform is our first one to use a fully cross-compiled infrastructure.
+- **CUDA support**: We added support for building CUDA packages on windows and added CUDA 11.0 support.
 ----

 We know this year has been extremely difficult for so many of our community members.
 Further, our growth and expanded feature set